-Allegheny College plans to welcome our students, faculty, staff, and administrators back to campus for the Fall 2020 semester.
-It is our intention to fully reopen for on-campus living and learning accompanied by, and subject to, ongoing guidance from the Pennsylvania Departments of Health and Education, federal agencies, and public health, epidemiological, and medical experts.
+Allegheny College welcomes our community back to campus for the fall 2020 semester.
+We are fully reopening for on-campus living and learning accompanied by, and subject to, ongoing guidance from the Pennsylvania Departments of Health and Education, federal agencies, pandemic and disaster management experts, and public health, epidemiological, scientific and medical experts.

 As we return to campus, the College will: